Claire Ridley ACR

 I have a Master of Arts degree (with distinction) in Furniture Conservation and Restoration from Buckinghamshire New University.
 My first degree was a 2:1 BA (Hons) in Conservation and Restoration from De Montfort University, Lincoln.

-As an accredited conservator I continue to keep up-to-date with my professional development and the wider advances in the field of conservation.
+As an accredited conservator I continue to keep up-to-date with my professional development and the wider advances in the field of conservation, for the benefit of my clients and students.

 I worked with Claire at the Birmingham Museums Trust.
 She is a brilliant frame conservator and restorer and brought many Old Master and Georgian frames back from the brink.
 She is highly skilled and experienced and I have no hesitation in recommending her.